peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 <b>Polynomial Basis</b>

-Any kind of polynomial curve can be converted to a different kind of polynomial curve, with the same degree and describing the same path, by transforming its control points.
+Any kind of polynomial curve can be converted to a different kind of polynomial curve, having the same degree and describing the same path, by transforming its control points.
 For example, a Hermite curve (another kind of polynomial curve) can be converted to the equivalent B-spline curve this way, or vice versa.